-Why is this co-op better than other retail options?
+Why is this co-op more beneficial than other retail options?

 A co-operative establishes a short, value-based food chain.
 It directly links local producers and consumers.
 Large-scale middlemen minimize their own risk by transferring it to others: Consumers bear the health risk, farmers bear the price risk, animals bear ethical costs, and the environment is mined to the extend that is legally allowed.